Pieter-S/Tech4Climate_portfolioPage/README.md

 To create a deploiable build enter command: "npm run build".

-##Warning
+## Warning

-This repo is not finished and is not optimised and has bugs.
+This repo is not finished, not optimised and has bugs.